 The point of demonstrating the model is to show how a company might mock up different profit & loss scenarios based on different conditions.
 If a company generally finds the conditions to be favorable, there is a good chance they will commit at least minimal resources to the project, in hope that it can generate profit.
+If a company finds conditions are generally unfavorable, they will likely choose to cancel the endeavor.
 As I noted above, game services are changing the way that companies calculate revenue and the value they place on each title in the service catalog.
 In order to fairly judge Anthem as a profit & loss generator, some percent of revenue from EA Play Pro & EA Play has to be attributed back to Anthem.
 I accounted for this fact in the model (attributed three million per quarter).

 The Cost Of Doing Business